-The police of Hong Kong officially launches on June 8 the Counter-terrorism reporting hotline to encourage citizens providing clues about “crimes involving terrorism and violence.”
+The police of Hong Kong officially launches on June 8 the Counter-terrorism reporting hotline to encourage citizens to provide clues about “crimes involving terrorism and violence.”
 This new hotline is part of a promotional campaign: Spot and Report.

-Police previously launched a similar hotline, the Anti-violence hotline, in 2019 in order to assist in investigation and prevention of crime after protests sparked against the Hong Kong government and a bill that allowed extradition to mainland China.
+Police previously launched a similar hotline, the Anti-violence hotline, in 2019 in order to assist in the investigations and prevention of crime after protests sparked against the Hong Kong government and a bill that allowed extradition to mainland China.
 Police say this hotline received “many reports from enthusiastic citizens”.

 In November 2020, a National Security Department Reporting Hotline was also launched to facilitate the public to report information related to national security.
 In May last year, people were also able to report suspicions of terrorism through an online form or by email.

 With a number that is said to be easier to remember, the new hotline is an upgrade of the anti-violence one.
 It will be managed by the Inter-departmental Counter-Terrorism Unit (ICTU), a service created in 2018, with the objective to enhance sharing of intelligence across departments.
 The national security hotline will complement the counter-terrorism hotline with the same objective but covering different laws, the ICTU superintendent Leung Wai-kei said.